astropy/astroquery/docs/cds/cds.rst

     from astroquery.cds import Constraints, Cone
     from astroquery.cds import OutputFormat

-A cone search region is defined using the CircleSkyRegion module from the regions package.
-Here, a cone is defined by a location (dec, ra) expressed in degrees and a radius.
+A cone region is defined using the CircleSkyRegion module from the regions package.
+Here, a cone is defined by a location (dec, ra) expressed in degrees plus a radius.

 .. code:: python3